khatwaniNikhil/BusinessImpact/db_concepts.md

     5. Index data structures which are not co-located with the data.
     6. Other indexes created later on table refer to this primary index for data table.
 Clustering index acts as table store (in contrast to heap tables).
 You can also treat is as index that happens to have all table columns.

+# Random PK value - Disadvantages
+1.  bad idea to choose a primary (and clustered) key which has  random values like a UUID or GUID,
+2.  page fragmentation
+3. B+tree indexes having to be rebalanced

 # LINKS
 1. https://use-the-index-luke.com